Proverbs 16:19

 It is better to live humbly among the lowly than to share wealth with the proud.

-19 It is better to be of a lowly spirit with the poor, than to divide the plunder with the proud.
+19 It is better to be lowly in spirit among the humble than to divide the spoil with the proud.

 It is better to live humbly among the lowly than to share wealth with the proud.